exasol/test-db-builder-java/doc/user_guide/user_guide.md

 Parameters in scripts can be arrays.
 When you want to execute a script with an array parameter, use a collection like a `List` or `Set`.

-In the example below, you see a script that creates entries in a dimension table for months which expects a year as simple scalar parameter and a list of months as an array parameter.
+In the example below, you see a script that creates entries in a dimension table for months which expects a year as a simple scalar parameter and a list of months as an array parameter.

 ```java
 final Script createMonthEntries = schema.createScriptBuilder("month_entries")